Our Life Force and Legacy

 Since November 2020, I have taken on the personal practice of cleaning up the reach of the Santa Cruz River that runs between Mission Wash and Congress St. Bridge.

-Every Sunday, between 9-noon, (hours changing from 8am-11am after the first 90ºF day of 2021) you can find me and a rotating crew of local stewards removing garbage and invasive species, observing wildlife, and discussing the natural and cultural history of our small but mighty river.
+Every Sunday, between 7am-9:30am (summer hours to beat the heat), you can find me and a rotating crew of local stewards removing garbage and invasive species, observing wildlife, and discussing the natural and cultural history of our small but mighty river.

-I bring personal protective equipment, restoration tools, and outreach resources for safe public use.
+We provide personal protective equipment, restoration tools, and outreach resources for safe public use generously donated by project partners and community members.
 Please feel free to join us next Sunday.

-Before getting your hands dirty, please complete this Tucson Clean and Beautiful liability waiver for yourself and anyone joining you.
+(Before getting your hands dirty, please don’t forget to sign-in.
+Alternatively you are welcome to complete this Tucson Clean and Beautiful liability waiver for yourself and anyone in your party.)

 Reconciliation Ecology is the idea that by restoring habitat for native species we are better able to invite biodiversity back into our urban ecosystems.
 Fostering healthy habitat for native species creates more resilient ecological systems and begins a process of decolonization that allows us to develop healthier relationships with our bio-regional roots.

 At this current moment, our reconciliation efforts along the Santa Cruz include the removal of trash and invasive plant species from the river bed and surrounding tributaries.

 Unfortunately, because invasive plant species like tamarisk and buffel grass reproduce so rapidly, pulling them from the river bed is only a temporary “band-aid” solution.
 To implement more systemic healing, we have begun to repopulate the river’s native seed bank using a native grass blend provided by Pima County.